Past Events

 Hosted by Latin@CS

-Join Gonzalo Ramos as he speaks on how Machine Learning (ML) can infuse systems with behaviors that rival or surpass human capabilities.
+Gonzalo Ramos spoke on how Machine Learning (ML) can infuse systems with behaviors that rival or surpass human capabilities.
 This promise of creating systems that can empower people and organizations is met with the friction that creating ML models remains a complex task beyond the reach of non-ML experts.
-In this talk, I will describe Interactive Machine Teaching and its potential to simplify the creation of ML models.
+In this talk, he described Interactive Machine Teaching and its potential to simplify the creation of ML models.
 One of the key characteristics of IMT is its iterative process in which the human-in-the-loop takes the role of a teacher teaching a machine how to perform a task, and that the teacher does not need expertise about the underlying ML learning algorithm.
-After this introduction, I will summarize our insights and lessons from our research in this field, and what promising research directions lie ahead.
+After the introduction, he summarized our insights and lessons from our research in this field, and what promising research directions lie ahead.

 Designing Digital Mental Health Interventions and their Integration into Health Care Settings